 Rabies clinics are held for animals throughout the year.
 New York State requires a current rabies vaccine for every dog, cat, or ferret.
 These clinics are held at various locations in the county.

 All dogs, cats, and ferrets should be vaccinated against rabies at 3 months of age and re-vaccinated 1 year later, then every 3 years thereafter.
 Please bring proof of any previous rabies vaccination.
 Vaccines are administered in accordance with the National Association of State Public Health Veterinarians (NASPHV).

-*Do not arrive earlier than 5 minutes before your scheduled appointment time.
+Pet owners should not arrive more than 5 minutes before their scheduled appointment time.

 Pet owners must stay in their vehicles until instructed otherwise.
 (Cannot get out to walk pet around and pet(s) should relieve themselves prior to arriving at clinic site.)